corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 ## What can be archived

 The Archive Service uses an iterative model to track transaction dependencies and identify which transactions can be safely archived.
-A transaction or attachment will be marked as archivable when:
+A transaction will be marked as archivable when:

-* The transaction is fully consumed (has no unconsumed outputs).
+* It is fully consumed — all of its outputs have been consumed, and each consuming transaction is itself archivable.
+* None of its outputs is used as a reference state by a transaction that is not itself archivable.
-* All transactions in its dependency chain are also fully consumed — meaning no transaction in the chain has unconsumed outputs that could be referenced by future transactions.
+* All transactions in its dependency chain satisfy the same conditions — no transaction in the chain has unconsumed outputs or live references that could be needed by future transactions.

+An attachment will be marked as archivable when:

-* The attachment itself is not a contract attachment.
+* It is not a contract attachment.
+* Every transaction that uses it is itself archivable.

 The iterative archiving process works by:

 1. Adding new (unprocessed) transactions to its internal dependency tracking structures.
-2. Walking back through the dependency chains to identify groups of fully-consumed transactions.
+For each transaction, the service records its input and reference-state dependencies, a counter of its not-yet-consumed outputs, a counter of transactions referencing its outputs, and the attachments it uses.
+2. Walking back through the dependency chains: transactions whose output and reference counters are both zero are condemned, and the corresponding counters of their source (parent) transactions are decremented.
+Any parent whose counters both reach zero is walked back in turn, so entire fully-consumed chains are condemned from the most recent transactions backwards.
-3. Marking those transactions as available for archiving once the entire chain is confirmed to be fully consumed.
+3. Marking those transactions as available for archiving once the entire chain is confirmed to be fully consumed and unreferenced.

 You can optionally restrict which transactions are eligible for archiving based on their contract class names using the `archivableContractClassStatePrefixes` configuration parameter.
 See [Configuration](#configuration) for details.